caxerx/telegram-video-sticker-creator/README.md

 The website used [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) to convert video to vp9 video and remove the audio tracks in the browser without server-side application.

+# Tested Browser

+## Supported

+- Chrome 97

+## Not Supported

+- Safari on Mac
+  - preview is not working
+  - not exporting the correct file
+- Safari on iOS
+  - the app do not load

 # Converted Format

 - vp9